OfficeDev/fluent-blocks/README.md

 />
 ```

+A component may ignore `Escape` only if it is “tightly-bound” with another component.
+Components are tightly-bound when they make sense only when used together, e.g. `Layout` and `LayoutItem` where `Layout` will only render `LayoutItems` in its `items` prop.
+If you need to render special content in such a situation, you can either replace the entire parent with `Escape`, or use `Escape` as the _content_ of one of the children.

-Make sure the content you add this way conforms to [WCAG 2.1][wcag] and is designed inclusively.
+Make sure the content you add using `Escape` conforms to [WCAG 2.1][wcag] and is designed inclusively.
 If you would like to share the pattern for the community, [we’d welcome your contribution][contributing]!

 ## Pattern structure